telerik/reporting-docs/knowledge-base/enable-text-input-send-email-dialog-react-reportviewer-material-ui-modal.md

 ---
 title: Enabling Text Input in Send Email Dialog with React Report Viewer in a Material UI Modal
-description: Learn how to resolve the inability to edit fields in the Send Email dialog of React Report Viewer when used inside a Material UI Modal.
+description: "Learn how to resolve the inability to edit fields in the Send Email dialog of React Report Viewer when used inside a Material UI Modal."
 type: troubleshooting
 page_title: How to Make Text Fields Editable in Send Email Dialog of React Report Viewer in Material UI Modal
 slug: enable-text-input-send-email-dialog-react-reportviewer-material-ui-modal